Toyota Mirai: Euro NCAP

 In September 2021, the second-generation Mirai achieved a five star Euro NCAP overall rating.

 The car received a score of 33.8 points (88%) for adults, 42 points (85%) for children occupants, 43.7 points (80%) for pedestrians and 13.2 points (82%) for safety assist.

+ANCAP

 Infrastructure

 As of January 2013, Japan had ten demonstration hydrogen fueling stations.
 Toyota operated three of these stations.
 To support commercialization of hydrogen fuel-cell vehicles by Toyota and other manufacturers, the Japanese government announced a goal to build approximately 100 hydrogen fueling stations by March 2016 in Japanese cities where the vehicles were to be launched initially.
 By May 2016, there were approximately 80 hydrogen fueling stations in Japan.

 California had ten hydrogen fueling stations in 2015, and the government provided about $47 million for 28 additional stations there.
 As of December, 2017, there are 19 True Zero hydrogen stations and 33 total hydrogen stations operating in California.